kzdev-net/kzdev.perfutils/README.md

 ## Future Features

 The roadmap plan for this package is to add several additional helpful performance focused utilities.
 These will be forthcoming as time permits, so this first release is focused just on the `MemoryStreamSlim` class.

+## Documentation

+Full documentation for the package is available on the [PerfUtils Documentation](https://kzdev-net.github.io/kzdev.perfutils/) page.

 ## Contribution Guidelines